Jaguar XK engine: 2.4-litre

-In the mid-1950s, Jaguar lacked a compact saloon of the type represented until 1949 by the Standard-engined 1½ litre.
+In the mid-1950s, Jaguar lacked a compact saloon of the type represented until 1949 by the Standard-engined 1½-litre.
 In choosing a power unit for its all new compact saloon, Jaguar could choose between the 1,995 cc four-cylinder XK prototype and a downsized version of the 3.4-litre six-cylinder XK.
 The 4-cylinder was considered too low powered and unrefined.
 The 3.4 was already well "undersquare", which means that its bore was much less than its stroke, so a smaller bore version of the 3.4 was not seen as a realistic proposition.
 Jaguar was therefore obliged to create a short-stroke version of the 6-cylinder XK with a shorter cylinder block, reducing it in height from 11.5 in to 8.85 in.

 Introduced in the Jaguar 2.4-litre in 1955, the engine had a stroke of 76.5 mm while retaining the bore of 83 mm to give a capacity of 2483 cc.
-Despite having a displacement of almost 2.5 litres, the new car was called the "Jaguar 2.4" to create an obvious separation from the old Standard 2½ litre and link it to the now familiar 3.4-litre XK engine.
+Despite having a displacement of almost 2.5-litres, the new car was called the "Jaguar 2.4" to create an obvious separation from the old Standard 2½-litre and link it to the now familiar 3.4-litre XK engine.
 The 2.4s produced were rated at 112 bhp (nett) by the factory, using twin Solex downdraft carburettors.

 In 1959 the engine was carried over into the new Mark 2, in which it produced 120 hp SAE gross, still with Solex carburettors.
 The Jaguar 240 was fitted with an uprated version of the engine, incorporating the straight-port cylinder head and twin SU carburettors delivering 133 bhp SAE gross.

-The 2.4-litre XK6 was used in the following cars:
+The 2.4-litre XK was used in the following cars: